Property planning regulations & permits

 If you have bought a property on a large development, the development may require an environmental study.
 This will delay matter by a further 6 - 8 months (although the legal time limit is 30 days).

-Some developers choose to ignore the regulations and start construction work before they have obtained the necessary Permissions & Permits.
-This causes problems for those buying property in Cyprus; particularly for those who are buying off-plan.
+As mentioned above, some property developers choose to ignore the law and start construction work illegally.
+This causes problems for those buying property; particularly for those who are buying off-plan.
 Such problems include:

-Unfortunately, some property buyers choose to ignore the planning regulations.
-They build swimming pools, add extensions and make other changes without obtaining the necessary Permissions & Permits.
+Property developers are not the only people who break the law - some property buyers also choose to ignore the regulations.
+They build swimming pools, add extensions and make other changes illegally.

 This illegal construction further complicates matters.
-Even though the developer may have constructed the development in accordance with the regulations, the inspectors will not issue a 'Certificate of Final Approval' until matters are resolved of the illegal structures are removed.
+Even though the developer may have constructed the development in accordance with the regulations, the inspectors will not issue a 'Certificate of Final Approval' until matters are resolved by the removal or demolition of the illegal changes.